 District 1: Donald Norcross represents New Jersey 1.
 He has the support of the Sierra Club and stands with efforts to fight climate change.

-District 3: Tom MacArthur represents district 3 with an ignorant view on climate change and a voting record against efforts to reduce greenhouse gas emissions.
-His website says he opposes an "Obama-style cap and trade plan" and favors fossil fuel production, saying he supports "focusing on expanded, environmentally safe, domestic production of oil and gas, including the Keystone XL Pipeline."
-Fred LaVergne is challenging for the seat in 2018 with fighting climate change on his agenda.
+District 3: Andy Kim won the seat in district 3 in 2018 while supporting efforts to address climate.
+Previously, Tom MacArthur represented the district with an ignorant view on climate change and a voting record against efforts to reduce greenhouse gas emissions.
+His website said he opposed an "Obama-style cap and trade plan" and he favored fossil fuel production.

 "Is it true that some scientists still deny climate change?
-Sure – they’re called 'petro-geologists' – but their motives are suspect." - Fred LaVergne campaign website
+Sure – they’re called 'petro-geologists' – but their motives are suspect." - Fred LaVergne - previous candidate, district 3

-District 4: We love when we can report that there are Republicans in New Jersey with pro-science stances on climate change.
-Chris Smith is such a Republican, and has backed legislation designed to move forward on the climate change problem.
-Chris Smith represents district 4 in New Jersey with an attempt to be Republican and have a mind and a backbone, but his voting record is not 100% in support of action on climate, and when it comes to voting, he has stood against many measures to fight climate change.
+District 4: Chris Smith has backed legislation designed to move forward on the climate change problem.
+Chris Smith represents district 4 in New Jersey with an attempt to be Republican while supporting science, but his voting record is not 100% in support of action on climate, and when it comes to voting, he has stood against many measures to fight climate change.

 "Climate change is a global challenge that must be addressed with a global solution.
 The legislation I worked to have incorporated as Title II in the energy bill calls for an active, dedicated U.S. re-engagement in the effort to reach a global agreement on climate change." - Chris Smith